mhemeryck/mhemeryck.github.io/_posts/2021-06-22-home_automation_architecture.md

 ### unipi

-For the sensors and actors I did use hardware from [unipi].
+For the **sensors** and **actors** I did use hardware from [unipi].
-In essence the unipi units are DIN-rail mountable units housing a raspberry pi and a couple of I/O boards depending on the model you have.
+In essence the unipi neuron units are DIN-rail mountable units housing a raspberry pi and a couple of I/O boards depending on the model you have.
+The role of the unipi units is thus to provide an MQTT event-based interface for all home automation I/O: reading push buttons, toggling lights, controlling shades, reading smoke and movement detectors, etc.

 ### home assistant

+Whereas the I/O modules themselves are distributed both physically and logically, I did want to **centralize the controlling logic** in a dedicated service.
+Cue in home assistant.

 [home assistant] is an open source software project which aims to integrate all sorts of smart home devices.
 Given my choice of MQTT as an interfacing protocol throughout my setup, I heavily rely on the [home assistant MQTT integration].